sontx/letrun/docs/task/task-handler.md

 - `name`: The name of the task, we'll use the file name or package name as the task name if not defined.
 This is optional.
 - `description`: A brief description of the task, this is optional.
 - `version`: The version of the task, we'll use the package version if not defined.
 This is optional.
+- `icon`: The icon url of the task, this is optional.
 - `parameters`: An object that describes the input parameters of the task for showing help, set null if the task doesn't have parameters.
 This is optional.
 - `output`: An object that describes the output of the task for showing help, set null if the task doesn't have output.
 This is optional.
 - `handle`: The function that executes the task.
 This is required.